barryosull/barryosull.com/README.md

 - Added comments section
 - Made preview card for Twitter
 - Made preview card for LinkedIn
-- Make annotations persistent
+- Made annotations persistent
-- Add basic login for annotations feature
+- Added basic login for annotations feature
-- Add tests for get routes (just make sure they work)
+- Added tests for get routes (just to make sure they work)

-Next:
+### Next:
 - Better deploy scripts, what I have currently is crap
 - Upload image via web UI
 - Subscribe to mailing list
 - Publish automatically to dev.to
+- Restructure domain code so it's layered in more sensible way
+- Remove use of abstract class/inheritance anti-pattern

 ## License
 The MIT license